Personal Insolvency UK: What Is Personal Insolvency?

 Personal insolvency shouldn’t be taken lightly.
 It can have a significant impact on an individual both personally and professionally.

-Details will be added to the Individual Insolvency Register, becoming public record, as well as an individual’s credit file.
+Details will be added to the Individual Insolvency Register via the Insolvency Service, becoming a public record of your personal financial history, as well as an individual’s credit file.

 However, there are options to mitigate the impact of actual or potential personal insolvency.

 An Individual Voluntary Arrangement is a contractual agreement between an individual debtor and their creditors.
-Such an agreement breaks the debt down into more manageable chunks which can be paid over a set period of time – removing the threat of legal action.
+An individual voluntary arrangement breaks the debt down into more manageable chunks which can be paid over a set period of time – removing the threat of legal action when you’re in financial difficulties.

 Note: to pursue this course of action, an individual must have accrued debts of more than £10,000 to two or more creditors (of whom at least 75% must agree to the terms of the agreement).

 Bankruptcy is another route for those personally insolvent.
-There are often misconceptions around bankruptcy, in part due to the misuse of the term.
+There are often misconceptions around bankruptcy proceedings, in part due to the misuse of the term.
 We’ve written a guide to bankruptcy to help with that.

-While bankruptcy can result in the clearance of long-standing, seemingly unpayable debts, it is not without significant consequences.
-These include banning forthwith of an individual taking on any kind of directorship or company officer role in a limited company.
+While a bankruptcy process can result in the clearance of long-standing, seemingly unpayable debts, it is not without significant consequences.
+Being declared bankrupt can include banning forthwith of an individual taking on any kind of directorship or company officer role in a limited company.

 It’s certainly not a route to take without seeking qualified, professional advice.